Blockchain-Garage-Capgemini-Invent/ipanema/README.md

 7. Bank opens funded loan offering
 8. Customer accpets loan offering
 9. Customer repays loan + interest in time | Bank liquidates loan after due date has passed

+## What comes next?
+The current version of Ipanema gives just a small insight of how banks could be integrated in the decentralized financial system.
+In future, updates can be implemented that provide a better user experience, more functionality and that help to meet current and incoming regulations.

+- Customer verification/KYC: banks are generally not allowed to provide loans to unauthenticated customers.
+Ipanema will integrate functions that use the banks KYC methods to verify each customer.
+Example: the customer enters his wallet address in his online banking application where KYC was already done.
+The bank will send a verification token to the customers wallet.
+Only customers with a verification token will be allowed to take loans.

+- Several categories of loans: currently there is only one version of fixed loans, that have to be fully repaid after a certain time.
+In future, more versions of loans for example with variable interest rates and variable repayments could be implemented.

+- Full integration in a banks backend: the bank will be able to implement its risk models and provide each customer with a calculated interest rate.

 ## 🗣️ FAQs